-What is the procedure for cleaning RO membrane?
-What chemicals should be used?
+What is the procedure for cleaning RO membranes?
+What CIP chemicals should be used?

 The use of citric acid is recommended prior to high pH cleaning by some companies, due to its chelating properties.
 We strongly recommend against this practice – Organic foulants lose their anionic charge if a low pH cleaning is performed first, and since some permeate is almost always produced during CIP, the foulants will be compacted into the membrane and become more difficult to penetrate.

-When performing a cleaning, the first 20% of the cleaning solution is flushed through the membranes directly to drain, instead of circulating.
+When performing a cleaning of a RO system, the first 20% of the cleaning solution is flushed through the membranes directly to drain, instead of circulating.
 This will prevent contamination of the cleaning solution with loose foulants and large suspended solids.

 A high pH cleaning is usually performed at a pH of 11 – 12 using a cleaning chemical such as AWC C-236 for silica, AWC C-237 for biofouling or AWC C-227 for heavy organics fouling.
 More chemical is added during the cleaning every time the pH drops below 11.
 If the solution becomes very dark or turbid, it should be drained and a new cleaning solution should be prepared.

-A low pH cleaning should be performed at a pH of 2 – 3 using AWC C-234 or AWC C-235 (phosphorous free).
+A low pH cleaning should be performed at a pH of 2 – 3 using CIP chemicals such as AWC C-234 or AWC C-235 (phosphorous free).
 If the pH of the cleaning solution increases above 3 at any time during the cleaning, more cleaning chemical must be added to reduce the pH to its target range of 2 – 3.